Causal Inference under Interference through Designed Markets: Estimating Counterfactual Values

-With known nuisance functions, standard techniques for method-of-moments estimators, as in \citet{munro2023treatment}, can be used to prove Theorem \ref{thm:norm}.
-With an unknown propensity score, the main challenge is to show that the error in the nuisance functions does not have a first order impact on the error of the estimator.
-Under weaker entropy conditions than in Assumption \ref{as:regularo}, the main result in \citet{kallus2019localized} can be used to prove Theorem \ref{thm:norm}.
-However, the stronger conditions that we impose, which are met by economic mechanisms used in practice, lead to a more concise proof of Theorem \ref{thm:norm}, and are useful for the regret results in Section \ref{sec:targeting}.
+With known nuisance functions, standard techniques for method-of-moments estimators can be used to prove Theorem \ref{thm:norm} for a propensity score-based estimator.
+With an unknown propensity score and a doubly-robust estimator, the challenge is to show that even when estimated nuisance functions depend on market-clearing cutoffs, their estimation error does not have a first order impact on the error of the estimator.\footnote{Under weaker entropy conditions than in Assumption \ref{as:regularo}, the main result in \citet{kallus2019localized} can be used to prove Theorem \ref{thm:norm}.
+However, the stronger conditions that we impose, which are met by economic mechanisms used in practice, lead to a more concise proof of Theorem \ref{thm:norm}, and are useful for the regret results in Section \ref{sec:targeting}.}

 Corollary \ref{cor:norm} follows directly from Theorem \ref{thm:norm}.
 Due to the market-clearing cutoffs, the asymptotic variance of $\hat \tau_{\text{GTE}}$ depends on the variance of a linear combination of treatment effects on outcomes and treatment effects on allocations.
 The first component is the standard sampling variation in direct treatment effects, and the second is due to the variation in the equilibrium that is reached in the allocation mechanism.
-In many cases, the variance of $\hat \tau_{\text{GTE}}$ is less than an estimator for the Average Treatment Effect, making confidence intervals that account for noise in the equilibrium effect will be tighter than those that ignore equilibrium effects.\footnote{For example, assume a binary treatment raises the values of bidders in a Uniform Price Auction, and the outcome is bidder surplus.
-The variance in individual treatment effects contributes directly to the variance of a partial equilibrium treatment effect estimator.
-However, a GTE estimator also estimates the equilibrium price at treatment and control.
-To respect the capacity constraint in the auction, a sample with a higher average treatment effect will also have a higher estimated market price under treatment, which can dampen the impact of variance in treatment effects on the estimated GTE and reduce variance.} This is the case both in the simulations in Section \ref{sec:simulation} and in the empirical example of Section \ref{sec:empirical}.
-Furthermore, the variance in Corollary \ref{cor:norm} meets the semi-parametric efficiency bound for $\tau^*_{\text{GTE}}$. \begin{theorem} \textbf{Semi-Parametric Efficiency} Under the assumptions of Theorem \ref{thm:norm}, the semi-parametric efficiency bound for $\tau^*_{\text{GTE}}$ is equal to $\sigma^2$. \end{theorem}
+Furthermore, the variance in Corollary \ref{cor:norm} meets the semi-parametric efficiency bound for $\tau^*_{\text{GTE}}$.